Gamefist/Skuddbot-v2-wiki/Features/server-settings.md

 # Server settings
 ## Introduction
-Skuddbot featurs an server settings.
+Skuddbot features an server settings.
 This allows server owners to change parts of Skuddbot to their liking and tailor their own Skuddbot experience for their server.

 ## Available settings
 | Setting name                                                          | Technical name            | Short description                                                                  | Value type                | Default value |